adaniel105/fastapi-blog/README.md

-A secure blog API built with FastAPI, SQLAlchemy, SQLite and bcrypt.
+This is a secure blog API built with

+- FastAPI,
+- PostgreSQL,
+- passlib[bcrypt] for password hashing,
+- JWT for authentication
+- Alembic for data migrations